“Like living in a refrigerator!”

 “In this time perspective, it’s essential that we have a long-term approach to recruiting staff in all professional categories—not only for our own, local needs, but to provide competent staff for new projects in the company,” she says.

 The Hammerfest LNG plant and Hammerfest sixth form college have cooperated closely for many years.
-Statoil wishes to recruit as many local people as possible.
+Equinor wishes to recruit as many local people as possible.

 Unni Fjær, Production Director at Melkøya

-About 150 candidates are admitted to Statoil’s apprenticeship programme each year, and serve their apprenticeships either offshore or at land-based facilities.
+About 150 candidates are admitted to Equinor’s apprenticeship programme each year, and serve their apprenticeships either offshore or at land-based facilities.
 This particular programme focuses on recruiting apprentices from Norway’s three northernmost counties.

-Furthermore, in the next few years, Statoil will need to recruit many skilled workers and young engineers to make up the numbers as the “big generation change” approaches in a few years’ time.
+Furthermore, in the next few years, Equinor will need to recruit many skilled workers and young engineers to make up the numbers as the “big generation change” approaches in a few years’ time.

 “During this autumn, we will be hiring new operators here at Melkøya.
 This will offer excellent opportunities for local professionals who want to live and work in Hammerfest,” says Unni Fjær.